PBonvang/Mat1Tools-maple/README.md

 ### srhs
 `srhs(X, type)`

-**Description:** Takes a list, vector, column matrix, or similar containing only equations and returns the right-hand side of the equations.
+**Description:** Sequential right hand side (srhs) takes a list, vector, column matrix, or similar containing only equations and returns the right-hand side of the equations.

 **Parameters:**
 - `X: List, vector, column matrix, or similar`